CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Merit-Based Criteria and Transparent Selection

 Everything runs on merit—no favors, no shortcuts.
 Universities send verified student data to the Higher Education Department.
 They rank everyone by marks in the last exam, department quota, and overall scores.
-Top names make the cut based on available laptops (around 100,000 to 150,000 this round).
-The whole thing stays online and public so anyone can check.
+Top names make the cut based on the number of available laptops (around 100,000 to 150,000 this round).
+The whole thing stays online and public, so anyone can check.

 How Merit Lists Are Prepared and Notified (Portal, Email, SMS)

 First comes a provisional list—your university shares it for fixes.
-After corrections, the final merit list goes up on the official portal (cmlaptophed.punjab.gov.pk).
+After corrections, the final merit list is uploaded to the official portal (cmlaptophed.punjab.gov.pk).
 Selected students receive SMS and email alerts.
 Log in with your CNIC or application number to see your status anytime.

 Distribution Centers and Timely Delivery

-Laptops go out at big events in universities or colleges—often with the CM or ministers handing them over.
+Laptops are handed out at large university or college events—often by the CM or ministers.
 Some places set up collection points.
-The government promises quick rollout, aiming to finish within months of lists.
+The government promises a quick rollout, aiming to finish within months of the lists.
 Please bring your CNIC, student ID, and any forms they provide.

 What Happens if You’re Not Selected (Appeals and Alternatives)